 These numbers may be shocking to you, and even cause you to question whether a lawsuit is worth it.
 One of the biggest factors for so many pre-trial settlements is due to the fact that a trial can drag out over the course of several years.
 In that timeframe, personal injury victims may experience the loss of a job and dire financial consequences due to all the bills they have to pay.

 Another factor that causes delays, both for pre-trial and settlement purposes, is that of resources.
 In criminal cases, multiple detectives are typically assigned to investigate a case.
 In personal injury instances, one investigator is usually assigned to the case.
 The injuries, the accident itself, witness statements, and the circumstances that caused the accident are all areas that must be investigated.
 It may take up to six months or more to get all this work done.

 In situations where victims need a settlement as soon as possible for mounting debt, it is important they work with a lawyer they can trust to advise them properly.
 An attorney may suggest arbitration with an appointed arbitrator in order to move the process along.
 Negotiating is usually a time-consuming activity, as there will undoubtedly be back and forth from both sides.
 If you ultimately decide against their final offer, your case will go to trial.
 At this point, it’s not unreasonable that two years have already passed!

 You can ensure your chances of the most successful outcome by working with attorneys who have a strong track record of wins.
-Consult 1-800-THE-LAW2 for a free initial consultation with a lawyer in your neighborhood.
+Consult with one of our attorneys for a free initial consultation.
 After listening to the details surrounding your personal injury occurrence, he or she will openly give you advice on how to proceed based on their experience.